andruschka/pm2-meteor/README.md

   // say you are still using meteorite and want to install deps before deploying:
   // "prebuildScript": "mrt install",

+  "postbuildRemoteScript": "",
+  // say you need some npm packages like Chrome Puppeteer which actually need to be installed on the server
+  // this script is called inside ninjaApp/bundle/programs/server
+  // "postbuildRemoteScript": "cd npm && npm install puppeteer"

   // the env vars
   // (METEOR_SETTINGS will be generated from your meteor-settings file) "env": {